engineering-collaboration/book/docs/book/anatomy-of-a-code-change/repository-strategies.md

 ## Monorepository vs multiple repositories

-Our organization's repository strategies mirrors the team constellation and module composition of our product.

-Our products are independently deployable and depend on artifacts of other products.
-We consume libraries and binaries of other repository.
-The use of submodules indicates hard dependencies that might benefit from consolidating code into a single repository.

-Google evangelized the strategy of a monorepo.
-Meaning its entire source across all projects reside within a single code repository.
+When working on independently deployable services or applications we organize the projects as separate repositories (multirepo) or within a single repository (monorepo).
+A distinguished company using the monorepo approach is Google.
+The company evangelized managing its entire source across all projects within a single code repository.
 All engineers work within that monorepo.
-It works for Google.

-Large overlap of shared code is easier to manage in a single repository.
+Independent products within an organization depend on shared code in form of common problems.
+Especially within large-scale organizations, such as Google.
+A major advantage of the monorepo strategy is that the overlap of shared code is easier to manage.
 Large-scale changes and refactors within a single repository represent a working state.
-Refactors across repositories requires external knowledge about compatible snapshots.
+Refactors across multiple repositories requires external knowledge about compatible snapshots.

 We organically tear down silos, but deal with increased noise of collaborators.
 At a given size, we implement the concept of a merge queue, or throw linear history out of the window.
 It becomes easier to enforce company wide standards and static analysis.
 Moving engineers between teams becomes less of a bother.

-In the end, we go with the approach that requires the least amount of proprietary effort.

 The CI/CD workflows become verbose and we ensure hermetic environments for each run.
 However, a consolidated CD system means we are able to deploy the entire system.
 Provided our CD runs are embedded within our repository.
 Larger projects rely on external CD tools.

+Our products are independently deployable and depend on artifacts of other products.
+We consume libraries and binaries of other repository.
+The use of submodules indicates hard dependencies that might benefit from consolidating code into a single repository.

+In the end, we go with the approach that requires the least amount of proprietary effort.
+Our organization's repository strategies mirrors the team constellation and module composition of our product.

 ## Monorepo